cyrkus/SVNBasicMapViewController/README.md

     Carthage update --platform iOS

-Add the framework to 'Linked Frameworks and Libraries' in the Xcode Project by dragging and dropping the framework created in
+Add the framework to 'Embedded FrameWorks & Libraries' in the Xcode Project by dragging and dropping the framework created in

     Carthage/Build/iOS/pathToFramework*.framework